 On the second list, she suggests listing the other type of people you know.
 “The ones that gave you the willies.
 Those who creep you out and you don’t know why?”.
 I would also suggest "those that hurt you"

 Once you have your two lists you have the major characters for your stories and your writings.
 They will work fine for fiction.

 Now if the lists are just your own real life characters and all you want to do is rethink your life that’s fine but think about what you just did.
 You made a choice as to which list each person was put on.
 What if your choice was different?

 Weaving the plot into narrative from the "interaction of the characters" is what a novelist does.
 We likely will also see a plot and narrative in how we recall the connections to our own life characters and events.

 Often you find that great writers talk about how they just "listened to their characters" and just sit back and listen to what happens and then wrote it all down.
 We can do the same thing with our own life’s characters as we reweave, update, and make sense out of our lives.
 Our perception of what happened changes, Over time some characters drop out of the story and others take on a different role.

 What if you add a new character to your own life story?
 What if you knew Aristotle, William Buckley, Gandhi, or even Jesus Christ well enough to put them into the dialog?
 That approach is in part what is called a "Master Mind Alliance".
 How would the new character respond to what was being said?
 How would the input of others change, with the new person’s involvement?
 Would you have turned out different?
 It becomes a mental approach but it might open some new thoughts, directions, or conclusions for you.

-The novelist picks characters that they understand.
+The novelists, Carolyn teaches us, picks characters that they understand.
 They listen closely to them.
 You can decide to listen differently to your characters than maybe you already did.